 Management of personal information

-Diabetes NZ respects the confidentiality and the privacy of all individuals and organisations we deal with.
-Diabetes NZ treats breaches of privacy very seriously and any breach could result in disciplinary action being taken, including the possibility of dismissal.
-Diabetes NZ’s National Communications Manager is responsible for ensuring the management of personal information is in accordance with this policy and the relevant privacy legislation.
+- We respect the confidentiality and the privacy of all the individuals and organisations we deal with.
+We take breaches of privacy very seriously.
+Where warranted, such breaches could result in disciplinary action being taken against the responsible personnel, including the possibility of dismissal.
+Diabetes NZ’s Chief Executive is responsible for ensuring that the management of personal information is in accordance with this policy and the relevant privacy legislation.

 Storage of personal information

-Safeguarding the privacy of information is important to Diabetes NZ, whether the interaction occurs in person, or by phone, mail, over the Internet or other electronic medium.
+- Safeguarding the privacy of your personal information is important to us, whether our interaction with you is in person, or by phone, mail, over the Internet or other electronic medium.

-Diabetes NZ holds personal information in a combination of secure computer and network storage facilities and paper-based files and other records, and takes steps to protect the personal information we hold from misuse, loss, unauthorised access, modification or disclosure.
-Diabetes NZ may need to maintain records for a significant period of time.
-However, when Diabetes NZ considers information is no longer needed, any details that will identify the individual or the records will be securely destroyed.
+- We hold your personal information in a combination of secure computer and network storage facilities and paper-based files and other records.
+We protect the personal information we hold from misuse, loss, unauthorised access, modification or disclosure.
+We will maintain records for as long we deem it necessary.
+However, when we consider that your personal information is no longer needed, any records and details that can identify you as an individual will be securely destroyed.

-The Board of Diabetes NZ is responsible for establishing and overseeing Diabetes NZ’s commitment to managing confidentiality and privacy in accordance with this policy.
+- The Board of Diabetes NZ is responsible for establishing and overseeing our commitment to managing confidentiality and privacy in accordance with this policy.

-The National Communications Manager of Diabetes NZ is responsible and accountable for the administration of this policy and the implementation of the necessary measures to ensure the commitments made in this policy are being met within their organisation.
+- The Chief Executive of Diabetes NZ is responsible and accountable for the administration of this policy and the implementation of the necessary measures to ensure the commitments made in this policy are being met within our organisation.

-All employees, volunteers, and contractors are responsible for ensuring that confidentiality and privacy of information is maintained in accordance with this policy.
+- All our employees, volunteers, and contractors are responsible for ensuring that confidentiality and privacy of information are maintained in accordance with this policy.